Sometimes content on the internet isn’t actionable for defamation, but it can give rise to other claims.

 Tortious Interference Case Example

 The plaintiffs filed suit citing multiple legal issues, including defamation and tortious interference.
-Because Pennsylvania has a longer statute of limitations for tortious interference claims (two years) than defamation claims (one year), the defendants argued that defamation occurred rather than tortious interference as an attempt to get the claim dismissed.
+Because Pennsylvania law has a longer statute of limitations for tortious interference claims (two years) than defamation claims (one year), the defendants argued that defamation occurred rather than tortious interference as an attempt to get the claim dismissed.

 The court determined that the essence of the plaintiffs’ tortious interference claims related to injury to their economic interests, instead of merely injury to their reputation – differentiating the claim enough from a defamation claim to qualify for the two-year statute of limitations.
 The court also found that the plaintiffs provided sufficient facts to show economic injury to their business and satisfy the elements of Pennsylvania’s rules for tortious interference with prospective contractual relationships.